 We reserve the right to reuse code elements from project to project.
 When we’re commissioned to provide a customer-facing bespoke development service, we’ll always use our discretion to ensure that front end elements are recognisable and distinct to your brand.

 Websites which include a subscription to a proprietary system we’ve developed, including but not limited to our SuperControl system, sam, or our estate agency management system gen, cannot have their code or framework modified, customised or accessed by anyone other than Creatomatic Ltd or our authorised representatives.

 Our browser testing will ensure that a person’s experience of a design and build is appropriate to the capabilities of a browser or device, subject to the following.

 We test our work in current versions of major desktop browsers including those made by Apple (Safari), Google (Chrome), Microsoft (Edge) and Mozilla (Firefox).
 We’ll also test to ensure that people who use Microsoft Internet Explorer 9 and newer on Windows get a usable experience.

 We won’t test in other or older browsers unless we separately agreed in writing.
 If you need an enhanced design for an older browser, we can provide a separate estimate for this service.

-If you do not want us to renew your Hosting Account, you must notify us in writing no later than 6 weeks before the annual renewal date.
-In the absence of such notice your Hosting Account will continue for another year and cannot be cancelled nor refunded.
-There are no partial refunds available for accounts which are cancelled part way through the year.
+If you do not want us to renew your Hosting Account, you must notify us in writing giving us 30 days notice.
+In the absence of such notice your Hosting Account will continue for another month and cannot be cancelled nor refunded.
+There are no partial refunds available for accounts which are cancelled part way through the month.

 Our managed and supported Hosting Packages include regular on and off-site backup services, essential server maintenance and security.
 If we’re made aware of a security update which specifically affects your site, we’ll update this for you.